Alexis Vila

+In 2019, Vila was sentenced to 15 years in prison for his part in a kidnapping and murder.

 Background

 Born and raised in a rough neighborhood in Villa Clara, Cuba, Vila began getting into street fights from a young age.
 After winning multiple titles in wrestling and earning a bronze medal at the 1996 Summer Olympics in Atlanta, Georgia, Vila defected to the United States in 1997 and found a job coaching at Michigan State University where he worked with future UFC fighters Rashad Evans and Gray Maynard.
 In 2004, Vila accidentally crashed his car into Fort Lauderdale-Hollywood International Airport.
 Though no one was hurt, authorities mistakenly believed it to be attempted terrorism and Vila was charged with airport violence and sent to prison for three years.
 Upon his release, Vila began his career in mixed martial arts.

 Mixed martial arts career

 Bellator Fighting Championships

 Vila made his Bellator debut by defeating Featherweight Champion Joe Warren in the quarterfinals of the Bantamweight tournament at Bellator 51.
 Vila next faced Marcos Galvao and won by controversial split decision.

 In the finals, Vila faced Eduardo Dantas for the Season 5 Bellator Bantamweight Tournament Championship.
 He lost the fight via unanimous decision.

 Vila's next fight was against Luis Nogueira in the Quarterfinals of the Season 6 Bantamweight Tournament.
 Vila lost via unanimous decision.